Home Improvement Contractor License Application Checklist

 - Current rent or mortgage bill OR

-- Current (active) license or permit issued by New York State or another New York City government agency that shows your business address
+- Current (active) license or permit or certificate issued by a City/State/Federal government agency that shows your business address

 Provide a copy of ONE of the following documents as proof of workers’ compensation insurance information:

 - An Insurance Certificate for workers’ compensation insurance from a private insurance carrier or the New York State Insurance Fund Office.
-The Insurance Certificate must name the Department of Consumer Affairs as the certificate holder and include the Department’s address: 42 Broadway, New York, NY 10004.
+The Insurance Certificate must name the Department of Consumer and Worker Protection as the certificate holder and include the Department’s address: 42 Broadway, New York, NY 10004.
 OR

-- You must provide DCA with proof of Workers’ Compensation Insurance if your business no longer qualifies for Workers’ Compensation Exemption.
+- You must provide DCWP with proof of Workers’ Compensation Insurance if your business no longer qualifies for Workers’ Compensation Exemption.

 - ACORD Forms are not acceptable proof of New York State workers’ compensation coverage.

-- Copy of EPA Renovation, Repair, and Painting (RRP) program certificate.
-Must include name, EPA certificate number, and EPA certificate expiration date.
+- Copies of EPA Renovation, Repair, and Painting (RRP) certification AND EPA Lead-Based Paint Activities certification (also known as Lead Abatement certification).
+Certifications must include name, EPA certificate number, and EPA certificate expiration date.

-- Signed Home Improvement Contractor Affirmation stating that EPA certification is not required for any home improvement work performed by the applicant.
+- Signed Home Improvement Contractor Affirmation indicating that both EPA certifications (RRP; Lead Abatement) are not required for any home improvement work performed by the applicant.

-For more information about the certificate, visit epa.gov/lead.
+For more information about the EPA certificates, visit epa.gov/lead.

 - If you want to enroll your business in the Trust Fund, complete the Trust Fund Enrollment Form.
 The fee for joining the Trust Fund is $200.

 Download a list of bonding companies.
-The list is not exhaustive, and DCA does not endorse or recommend any particular bonding company.
+Note: The list is not exhaustive, and DCWP does not endorse or recommend any particular bonding company.

-A sole proprietor, general partner, corporate officer, principal, director, member, or shareholder owning 10% or more of company stock must visit the DCA Licensing Center or NYC Small Business Support Center (addresses below) between 9:00 a.m. and 3:00 p.m.
-Monday through Friday to take the Home Improvement Exam.
+A sole proprietor, general partner, corporate officer, principal, director, member, or shareholder owning 10% or more of company stock must schedule an appointment to take the Home Improvement Exam at the DCWP Licensing Center (address below) between 8:00 a.m. and 2:30 p.m.

 The exam consists of 30 questions.
 You must answer a minimum of 21 questions correctly to pass.
 The fee is $50.
 The exam fee is separate from the license fee and is nonrefundable.
 If you fail the exam twice, you must pay the exam fee again in order to retake the exam.

-Download the Home Improvement Examination Guide to help prepare for the exam.
+Download the Home Improvement Examination Guide to help prepare for the exam in:

 - Only one of the following persons needs to pass the Home Improvement Exam: sole proprietor, general partner, corporate officer, principal, director, member, or shareholder owning 10% or more of company stock.

-All sole proprietors, general partners, corporate officers, principals, directors, members, and all shareholders owning 10% or more of company stock must be fingerprinted at the DCA Licensing Center or NYC Small Business Support Center (addresses below).
-Bring one of the following forms of ID:
+All sole proprietors, general partners, corporate officers, principals, directors, members, and all shareholders owning more than 10% of company stock must schedule an appointment with IdentoGO to be fingerprinted:

 Required if someone other than the license applicant will prepare and submit this application.